Diapason Consulting

 Chatbot consulting

 Earlier this year, Diapason participated in the organisation of the CreativeAI_Sydney symposium.
 At this time, public attention on generative AI was growing exponentially, and focused very much on Dall-E2, Midjourney and Stable Diffusion (in the order they entered the spotlight), i.e. ‘prompt to image applications’.
 Most of our discussions gravitated around the this fundamental question: “Can AI be an artist (and therefore be a threat to existing artists) - or is AI only a tool that artists can use”.
+This question had been answered 5 years ago almost to the day in in the field of medical imagery AI with the idiom Rads who use AI will replace rads who don’t, although this is still open to interpretation.

 Continue reading